 When you think of Italy, what comes to mind?
-For many people around the world, it’s likely that their first thoughts will be some form or another involving around food and wine.
-However, for me it’s the famous Gondolas.
+For many people around the world, it’s likely that their first thoughts will be some form or another involving food and wine.
+However, for me, it’s the famous Gondolas.
 We have all grown up seeing romantic gondolas in the movies and on TV.
-Well, Gondolas happen here in Venice and this is a once-in lifetime experience in the city that invented them.
+Well, Gondolas happen here in Venice and this is a once-in-lifetime experience in the city that invented them.
 Gondolas are so iconic, they have become an internationally recognized symbol of Venice.
-The shape and design is instantly recognizable to everyone worldwide, as these elegant boats ply the canals with their skilled gondoliers at work.
+The shape and design are instantly recognizable to everyone worldwide, as these elegant boats ply the canals with their skilled gondoliers at work.
 The cost is 80 euros during the day and 100 at night.
 Keep in mind, this is per Gondola not per person.

 On a side note, we did witness a marriage proposal right next to us on another gondola.
 I still can’t believe we were so lucky to witness such an intimate and special moment.
 It really made our day.
-Best part is….She said, “Yes!”
+The best part is…She said, “Yes!”

 With so many water fountains spread out across Venice, you will never run low on H2O.
 Get a refillable bottle and enjoy saving money and being environmentally friendly.
 The ancient Romans have been delivering clean drinkable water to this Italian city for over 2000 years, and they still are.
 It’s healthy according to national standards as well as international ones.
 The best part is the water tastes great!

 Go with friends

 When you travel with friends, even just the trip itself is an adventure.

 There’s no better feeling in this world than going on vacation and experiencing something new together!
 Whether it be exploring a city or taking off for parts unknown- adventures await around every corner.